jacobvsdanniel/tf_rnn/README.md

 # TF_RNN
-This repository contains a special Bidirectional Recursive Neural Network implemented with Tensorflow.
+This repository contains a special Bidirectional Recursive Neural Network implemented with Tensorflow described in [1](#leveraging-linguistic-structures-for-named-entity-recognition-with-bidirectional-recursive-neural-networks).
 ```python
 rnn.py # containing the RNN model class
 evaluate.py # the training and testing script